jgreshik/ray_march_elevation_map/README.md

 ```
 The `do serial` flag tells the program to either run the serial CPU implementation, or the parallel GPU implementation.
 Pass `1` for CPU, `0` for the screamin' demon GPU implementation.

-To run the program with the provided test image, `squares.png`, using the GPU implementation, you would run
+To run the program with the provided test image `squares.png` using the GPU implementation to get an output image that was 1024x1024 pixels, you would run

 ```
-./main ./data/squares.png output.png 0
+./main ./data/squares.png output.png 1024 1024 0
 ```

 #### Have Fun